Seismic Gas Shut Off Valves

-Natural Gas Safety planning with Seismic Gas Shut Off Valves (SGSOV) is a simple but effective way to ensure you never experience a gas fire after an earthquake.
-Gas shut off valves are designed for earthquakes, accidents and other events of impact.
-MBS Engineering has installed thousands of automatic gas shut off valves to the manufacture’s specification throughout the state of California.
+Natural Gas Safety planning with Seismic Gas Shut Off Valves (SGSOV), also known as earthquake valves, is a simple but effective way to ensure you never experience a gas fire after an earthquake.
+Seismic gas shut off valves are designed for earthquakes, accidents and other events of impact.
+MBS Engineering has installed thousands of automatic gas shut off valves to the manufacturer’s specification throughout the state of California.
 Need a seismic shut off valve installed at your facility?
 We're here to help - give us a call at (925) 334-7200.

 Frequently Asked Questions

 Why does my facility need Seismic Gas Valves?